simrann20/LR-implementation/README.md

 # Breast-cancerPrediction
-This repo is about predicting whether a breast lump/tumour is malignant or benign.
+This repo is about predicting whether a breast lump/tumour is malignant or benign, thus predicting Breast Cancer.
+It used logistic regression to do the same.